 There will need to be a lot of upfront marketing before you can turn this into a passive income stream to earn money.
 But if you can get it to work, you’re well on your way to maximizing this passive income idea and building a solid residual income stream.

-Consider leveraging a powerful content creation tool like Jarvis.ai to expedite and upgrade the content you publish.
+Consider leveraging a powerful content creation tool like Jasper.ai to expedite and upgrade the content you publish.

 12. Flipping Retail Products